-We plot in Fig. 3b the geometrical data in the (C-P) plane which allows the different members of the peritrichous flagellar family to be distinguished [37].
-Each color represents a different data set [26].
-The mean hydrodynamic efficiencies (\pm one standard deviation) of flagellar polymorphs in the peritrichous family are shown in Fig. 3c as a function of the average helical pitch angle, $\langle \psi \rangle$, for measured (black) and theoretically predicted (red) waveforms; the numerical values of the efficiencies for each waveform are noted in the supplementary material.
-The normal waveform is found to be the most hydrodynamically efficient of the twelve helical forms by a significant margin (with $\langle \mathcal{E} \rangle = 0.96\%$) over 23% more efficient than the next most efficient forms, the curly and semi-coiled waveforms (which are both used by bacteria during change-of-orientation events [6-8]).
-Two curves indicate the efficiencies measured along the large circle in the C-P plane in (a); the larger efficiencies are achieved along this circle when P < 0.
-The leftward skew of the theoretical C-P relationship is thus seen to play an important role in the left-handed normal
+We plot in Fig. 3(b) the geometrical data in the (C-P) plane which allows the different members of the peritrichous flagellar family to be distinguished [15].
+Each color represents a different data set [9].
+The mean hydrodynamic efficiencies of flagellar polymorphs in the peritrichous family are shown in Fig. 3(c) as a function of the average helical pitch angle, $\langle \psi \rangle$, for measured and theoretically predicted waveforms (see [9]).
+The normal form is found to be the most hydrodynamically efficient of the 12 forms by a significant margin (with $\langle \mathcal{E} \rangle = 0.96\%$) over 23% more efficient than the next most efficient forms, the curly and semicoiled waveforms (both used by bacteria during change-of-orientation events [4]).
+Two curves indicate the efficiencies measured along the large circle in the C-P plane in (a); the larger efficiencies are achieved along this circle when P < 0 (left-handed helices).